Evangel2020/Evangel2020/README.md

 ### Holla 👋💃🥰
 **Evangeline is a girl who is aiming at becoming a software Engineer.
-Thiving hard to learn most programming languages in other to solve real life problems.
+Thriving hard to learn most programming languages in other to solve real life problems.

 #My Activities: